 The old man’s son decided to go into overdrive and kicked out at the pile of books at Hunder’s side.
 He enjoyed that as well.
 He turned and kicked the old man’s vacant chair knocking it into the shelf holding his late father’s triple-hong set.
 Spilling the battered pieces over the floor.
 The cascade toppled the old man’s walking stick sending it to the floor with a clatter.
 Hunder glared at the messy pile of belongings which the old man had kept so neatly these past years.
 His eyes stung.
 His teeth clenched together and his fists tightened into a ball.
 The first pebble of the landslide had fallen.

 The old man’s son, revelling in his frantic excitement, turned to find something else to break.
-He was only vaguely aware of a shadow falling over him as Hunder had risen from his chair.
+He was only vaguely aware of a shadow falling over him as Hunder rose from his chair.
 Tears streaming down his cheeks.
 The landslide had begun.

 There had been a sound like a raw steak hitting a chopping block.